 SILVER JACKETS FY2021 FLOOD TOOLKIT PROJECT -- Frequency and impacts of extreme storm events have increased within the past decade in the State of Connecticut.
 Since 2005, Connecticut has experienced eight flood-related Major Disaster Declarations.
 Many of these flooding events have impacted towns with limited staff and resources, leaving many struggling to recover from the flood event, and uncertain about their regulatory responsibilities and resources available to assist them.
 Further, many towns have hired new staff without experience in flood response and recovery.
-CT Silver Jackets team, comprised of many of the state and federal agencies with which towns coordinate following a flood event, will collaboratively compile a statewide flood response toolkit to be provided to each town to help address flood response and recovery issues.
+The CT Silver Jackets team, comprised of many of the state and federal agencies with which towns coordinate following a flood event, will collaboratively compile a statewide flood response toolkit to be provided to each town to help address flood response and recovery issues.
 The toolkit will provide information for town officials and staff regarding where to obtain flood risk data and information, how to manage a flood during the event, and resources available to recover from a flood.
 Many of the Silver Jackets agencies manage data and information relevant to the toolkit and will contribute content and expertise to its development.
-A kickoff meeting was held on Dec.
-17, 2020, and monthly meetings are planned until the completion of the project.
+The project has progressed with monthly meetings and input from the agencies.
+Completion is expected in the fall of 2021.